 China’s Sports, Outdoor, and Leisure Shoes Market

-As Chinese are becoming more and more health conscious, they tend to participate regularly in sporting events.
+As the Chinese are becoming more and more health-conscious, they tend to participate regularly in sporting events.
 This trend has boosted sports shoes consumption and this has formed an integral part of people’s spending.

 Children Footwear market in China

 While international brands have already penetrated the Chinese market, many domestic footwear companies are also starting to build their brands.
 A number of well-known local footwear brands have thus appeared, including Li Ning, Belle, Aokang, Anta and XTep.
 However, international brands are still growing mainly due to the rising income levels of Chinese consumers and better quality perception attached to the international products.
 Recently, Adidas reported strong first-quarter results in Greater China with sales increasing up to 30% on a currency-neutral basis.

 Selling footwear in China via E-commerce platforms

 With busy schedules some mainland consumers, find it difficult to visit physical stores frequently and keep up with ever-changing product styles.
 Therefore, they prefer to search for shoes online.
 This gives them liberty to find what they want quickly and easily without visiting shopping malls and shoe stores.
 Comments from other customers on online platforms, also help them to decide on buying shoes according to their needs.
 Secondly, some e-commerce platforms also offer free home delivery of goods ordered as well as free return and exchange policy.
 This is considered very convenient among Chinese consumers.

 What do International Footwear Brands “must-have” to Enter Chinese E-commerce Platforms?